ZihengZZH/Project-Python/README.md

 # Project_Python

-This repository is intended to store the Python project.
+This repository is intended to store all the Python projects, which might realise a fantastic algorithm or might solve a realistic problem.
-I did not have any Python during undergraduate, so I took some courses on Coursera.
-I joined in the specialization instructed by Dr Chuck from University of Michigan.
-Some small projects inside the courses are archived inside this repository.

 12th Aug 2017 UPDATED